chemfiles/chemfiles/README.md

-# Harp, an efficient IO library for chemistry file formats
+# Chemharp, an efficient IO library for chemistry file formats

-Harp is a modern C++ library for reading and writing from and to trajectory files.
+Chemharp is a modern C++ library for reading and writing from and to trajectory files.
 These files are created by your favorite program, and contains informations about atomic or residues names and positions.
 Some format also have additional informations, such as velocities, forces, energy, masses, charges, …

-The main targeted audience of Harp (libharp) is chemistry researcher working on their own code to do some kind of awesome science, without bothering about handling all the format that may exist in the world.
+The main targeted audience of Chemharp (libchemharp) is chemistry researcher working on their own code to do some kind of awesome science, without bothering about handling all the format that may exist in the world.

 Running simulation (either minimisations, Monte Carlo or Molecular Dynamic) often require a two-step process: running the simulation and writing data to a file, and then using some analysis tool on that data.
-Harp try to help you for the second point.
+Chemharp try to help you for the second point.

 ## Features